dedhedzed/codebits/COXBox/readme.md

 ***this is a WIP on the backburner, has been for a while.***

-So far, **zComm** is still a WIP, but is looking good.
-It allows you to use SMS gateways to send text messages by email.
+📧So far, **zComm** is still a WIP, but is looking good.
+It allows you to use SMS gateways to send text messages by email.📧